Cost to repair a dryer

 ---|---|

-Heating element | $70 to $150 |
+Heating element | $70-$150 |

-Belt | $10 to $50 |
+Belt | $10-$50 |

-Door switch | $6 to $20+ |
+Door switch | $6-$20+ |

-Thermostat | $20 to $50+ |
+Thermostat | $20-$50+ |

-Drum | $300 to $450 |
+Drum | $300-$450 |

-Bearings | $50 to $100 |
+Bearings | $50-$100 |

-Igniter | $100 to $250 |
+Igniter | $100-$250 |

-Timer | $50 to $75 |
+Timer | $50-$75 |

-Roller | $10 to $30 |
+Roller | $10-$30 |

-Motor | $50 to $200+ |
+Motor | $50-$200+ |

-Vent | $30 to $75 |
+Vent | $30-$75 |

-A part that’s relatively inexpensive to purchase isn’t always cheap to replace if you’re paying someone for labor.
+Bear in mind that a part that’s relatively inexpensive to purchase isn’t always cheap to replace if you’re paying someone for labor.
 Most technicians charge between $100 and $150 for a service call, but they may waive this fee if they end up doing work.
 Labor costs typically run anywhere from $50 to $100 an hour after that.

-Broken dryer: Repair or replace?
+Broken dryer: repair or replace?

 If you have a dryer long enough, you’ll inevitably have to decide whether it’s best to repair or replace it, and there are a few factors that should influence your decision.
-Probably the most important are the age of your dryer and how expensive the repairs are.
+Probably the most important factors are the age of your dryer and how expensive the repairs are.
 The average dryer lasts around 10 years, but many models can make it longer with proper maintenance.

 To make an educated decision, balance the cost of your current repairs against the potential life span of your dryer.
-As a general rule, if your dryer is over five years old and the repairs would cost at least half of the price of a new dryer, it’s probably time to cut your losses and buy a new one.
+As a general rule — if your dryer is over five years old and the repairs would cost at least half of the price of a new dryer, it’s probably time to cut your losses and buy a new one.

 If your dryer is more than five years old and the repairs would cost at least half of the price of a new dryer, it might be time to replace it.